Bolitho v City and Hackney HA: Judgment

-The House of Lords held that "a defendant cannot escape liability by saying that the damage would have occurred in any event because he would have committed some other breach of duty thereafter".
+As per Lord Browne-Wilkinson, the House of Lords held that "a defendant cannot escape liability by saying that the damage would have occurred in any event because he would have committed some other breach of duty thereafter".
 So there was a need to decide if the hypothetical decision not to intubate Patrick would have been a breach of duty.
 The Bolam test says that an action cannot be a breach of duty if it conforms with a reasonable body of professional opinion.
 The professional opinion relied upon cannot be unreasonable or illogical.
 If the opinion were illogical, then the action would still be a breach of duty.
 Only in "a rare case" would the courts find that the body of opinion is unreasonable.

 A group of eight medical experts testified in the case at first instance.
 Five of them said they would have intubated Patrick after the second episode, let alone the first.
 Three of them said they would not have.
 All the experts agreed that intubation is not a routine, risk-free process.
 Especially on a young child as they must be anaesthetised and ventilated.
 Dr. Roberton described it as "a major undertaking--an invasive procedure with mortality and morbidity attached".
 "A young child does not tolerate a tube easily and the child unless sedated tends to remove it."
 One of the experts stated that Patrick's recovery after each episode did not show a progressive respiratory collapse and that there was only a small risk of total respiratory failure.

 Mr Justice Hutchinson, the judge in the original trial, said that as a "layman" he would have thought intubation was the correct procedure (as did five of the experts).
 However, he did not think the testimony of the other three experts was "unreasonable" or "illogical" therefore he could not dismiss them.

 The original judge also concluded that Dr Horn failing to go and attend to Patrick did not cause his death.
 If Dr Horn had come to see Patrick, she would not have intubated him.
 That decision would have been supported by a body of professional opinion.
 Therefore she was not negligent.

 The claim was dismissed as causation must be proved to bring a claim in negligence and there was no causation here.